 Q: At what rate can I take the classes?
 For example, can I take one class per semester?

 Yes, this is a self-paced program, so you can take the classes at whatever rate works best for you.
+Please bear in mind that there is a registration fee which is applied per semester but if you were to take all four courses in one semester you would just pay one registration fee!

 Q: What is the recommended timeframe for taking one of these courses?